 Mancini was brought up in the rural countryside of Marche and his life, like many boys at the time, was dominated by religion and football.

 He moved to the Bologna academy at the tender age of 13 and struggled.
 “I missed my family, I wasn’t happy.
-It was difficult,” Mancini recalled in a recent interview.
+It was difficult,” Mancini recalled.

 Despite this awkward start to his professional career, Mancini’s ability was never in doubt.
 A lucrative move to Sampdoria was accepted just one year after he had joined Bologna.

 At Sampdoria he established himself as one of the greatest talents in Italy of his generation.
 Playing as a deep lying striker, Mancini had the quality to turn any football match in an instant.

 A true artist of the game, he could pass, shoot, dribble, run and finish with total ease.
 Despite never scoring more than 15 goals in a single season, Mancini’s pure genius ensured that he quickly become a household name in Italian football.

 Paolo Mantovani, a wealthy oil businessman, had recently taken over the Genoa based club and would oversee the greatest period of the club’s history in which Mancini would play a vital part.

 In 1985, a young Mancini won his first medal when Sampdoria won their first ever Coppa Italia.
 A year later Il Doria hired Vujadin Boskov as coach and in 1988 Sampdoria repeated their Coppa Italia success.

 During this time Mancini formed half of the famous I Gemelli del Gol or the goal twins partnership, with fellow Italian forward Gianluca Vialli.

 “He’d developed this wish, this skill to always give the last pass,” says Vialli.